 This easy vegetarian pasta fagioli recipe is hearty, filling and full of bold flavors.
 The hearty soup has two kinds of beans, tender pasta, sweet tomatoes and lots of fresh herbs.
 And my personal touch, a small chunk of Parmesan rind that slowly dissolves as the soup cooks.

 Vegetable Trinity: Carrots, onions and celery are the usual ingredients in most soups.
-You can also add garlic or keep it out.

 Beans: Two types of beans are in this vegetarian pasta fasul soup.
 Both red kidney and white beans offer different flavors and textures.

 Canned Crushed Tomatoes: or you can use diced tomatoes, or canned whole tomatoes but use your hands to give them a good squish.